-When a family decides to homeschool, it is assumed that mom will not work.
+When a family decides to homeschool, it is assumed that the mom will not work.
 However, it is possible to work and homeschool.

 For many homeschool families, it is hard to live on one income.
-Honestly, when a family decides to homeschool, it is almost always assumed that mom (if she works outside the home) will quit her job to take on the bulk of the homeschooling.
+Honestly, when a family decides to homeschool, it is almost always assumed that the mom (if she works outside the home) will quit her job to take on the bulk of the homeschooling.
 However, it is possible to work and homeschool.
 Working and homeschooling can be done, one just needs to plan ahead, enlist help, and manage one’s time.